-- The end of Mission 1 in the arcade game has a billboard for Nekketsu Koha Kunio-kun, the Japanese version of Renegade and Technos Japan's previous beat-'em-up, in the building just before the first boss battle.
+- The end of Mission 1 in the arcade version has a billboard for Nekketsu Koha Kunio-kun, the Japanese version of Renegade, on the building just before the first boss battle.

 - Sequence Breaking: In the final area of the arcade version, Willy watches on from the balcony and will come down once the Lee brothers have beaten enough mooks.
 You can bring him down earlier by intentionally letting Abobo throw you up the balcony and knock him down.

-- Linda's name is spelled "Rinda" in the promotional brochure for the Famicom version.
+- Linda's name is spelled "Rinda" in the flyer for the Famicom version.

-- Chin Taimei's name was shortened to "Chintai" in the NES version's manual.
+- Chin Taimei's name was shortened to "Chintai" in the localized versions.

 - Stalked by the Bell

-- Wanted Poster: In the arcade versions, wanted posters for the first two bosses (the Mohawked Abobo and Jeff) can be seen in the beginning of Mission 1, offering a reward for $10,000 each.
+- Wanted Poster: In the arcade version there are wanted posters of the first two bosses (the Mohawked Abobo and Jeff) in the very start of the game, with a bounty for $10,000 each.
 Willy's wanted poster can be see next to Jeff's in Mission 3, which shows that his bounty is $100,000, ten times greater than either of the other two.